Do you know your tax and NI liability for your annual Christmas party? We have broken it down below…

 - Cost per employee also includes, overnight stays and taxis.

-- If there are one or more annual event, e.g. if there are two Christmas parties held by the company (it is Christmas after all), the £150 limit per head can be extended across these.
+- If there are one or more annual event, e.g. if there is there a Christmas party held in two different locations by the company (it is Christmas after all), the £150 limit per head can be extended across these.
 However if this is exceeded (e.g. if a company has two events, and one event is £80 per head and the other is £90 per head) then one entire event becomes taxable.

 - The event must also be open to all employers, and if the employer has two sites they may choose to have two parties, please note the above rules still apply in this instance.